vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^240]:

     For Abhinavagupta, there is only one agama from which all the others emerge.
 This broad acceptance of all sastras requires him to attempt a reconciliation of their differences.
 In order to accom plish this, he points out that all of them bring about the promised fruit.
-In this way, Sāṁkhya gives to its follower the knowledge to discriminate between purusa and prakrti.
+In this way, Sāṁkhya gives to its follower the knowledge to discriminate between purusa and prakr̥ti.
 Similarly, the follower of Buddhism attains the buddhi tattva, but only the Trika grants full and complete liberation to those who are entitled (adhikari).
 For Abhinavagupta, an adhikari is one who possesses firm faith in a given agama.
 Another question that arises here is: if it is true that all agamas emerge from one and the same source, then why is it necessary to perform a ritual of conversion, such as 'reclamation of linga' (lingouddhāra)?
 Abhinavagupta explains: In the body of one single doctrine, as for example, in the Vedas, it happens that its followers, in order to attain to superior degrees or ranks, must submit to special rites of purification.
 The same thing can be said in regard to our tradition, as for example, in the case of the reclama tion of the linga, etc. In other words, in the way in which one belonging to a lower āśrama cannot enjoy the fruits which come from the upper aśrama, in the same way, a follower of the Pāñcarātras, etc., cannot attain the iden tity with Śiva.
 (TĀ 35:28-29])

 [^241]: